 - Demonstrate a genuine interest in the channel and the associated community of the influencer you are reaching out to.

 - Convey why you feel your brand/product would be a good fit for their channel and how it may benefit their audience.

 - Always do your research and make sure you are offering something of value to the influencer.

-You’ll most likely end up giving the influencer your product free of cost, but that’s just a small price to pay for the results that you stand to gain from having someone with a large following review your product.
-If you don’t hear back from the influencer after your first attempt to contact them, follow up via other channels like Facebook and Twitter.
-Chances are if they have an established following on one platform, they probably will on others too.
+If you don’t hear back from the influencer after your first attempt to contact them, follow up via other channels like Twitter or LinkedIn.
+Chances are, if they have an established following on one platform, they probably will on others as well.